The United States Steel Hour: Controversy

 Noon on Doomsday finally went on the air several months later, but in a welter of publicity that came from some 15,000 letters and wires from White Citizens' Councils and the like protesting the production of the play.
 In news stories, the play had been erroneously described as "The story of the Till case".
 At one point earlier, during an interview on the Coast, I told a reporter from one of the news services the story of Noon on Doomsday.
 He said, "Sounds like the Till case."
 I shrugged it off, answering, "If the shoe fits..."
 This is all it took.
 From that moment on Noon on Doomsday was the dramatization of the Till case.
 And no matter how the Theatre Guild or the agency representing U.S. Steel denied it, the impression persisted.
 The offices of the Theatre Guild, on West 53rd Street in New York City, took on all the aspects of a football field ten seconds after the final whistle blew.

+Critical response

+A review of the broadcast in The New York Times said, "Mr. Serling grappled with a potentially compelling theme —how the narrow-mindedness of a small town led members of the community to forgo principle."
+To do so, the review said, "Serling indulged in a succession of rather implausible events and then coated them with so much emotion that his work seemed artificially supercharged instead of genuinely powerful."
+It added that the episode's characters emerged as stereotypes more than "as people of persuasive dimension".

 Awards

 Theater Guild on the Air won a Peabody Award for drama in 1947.
 The United States Steel Hour won Emmys in 1954 for Best Dramatic Program and Best New Program.
 The following year it won an Emmy for Best Dramatic Series, and Alex Segal was nominated for Best Direction.
 It received eight Emmy nominations in 1956, then one nomination for the years 1957, 1959, and 1961.
 In 1962, the episode "The Two Worlds of Charlie Gordon" was nominated for the Hugo Award for Best Dramatic Presentation.
+The program won TV Guides Gold Medal Award for 1953-54 as one of three programs "honored for their outstanding achievement, initiative and enterprise and their major contributions to the industry".
+Gracie Fields won a 1956 Sylvania Award for her performance in "The Old Lady Shows Her Medals".